GioF71/tidal-connect/README.md

 VARIABLE|DESCRIPTION
 :---|:---
 CARD_NAME|Alsa name of the audio card.
-Example for xmos dac might be `DAC` while e.g. it is `D10` for a Topping D10.
-Defaults to an empty string.
-CARD_INDEX|Alsa index of the audio card, defaults to `-1`.
-FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
+Example for xmos dac might be `DAC` while e.g. it is `D10` for a Topping D10 CARD_INDEX|Alsa index of the audio card FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
 Defaults to `TIDAL connect`.
 MODEL_NAME|Model name of the device.
 Defaults to `Audio Streamer`.
 MQA_CODEC|Can't comment a lot on this, defaults to `false`.